Once you turn 75 there are a few changes to the process for renewing your driver licence:

 You must renew your driver licence on or before its expiry date if you wish to continue driving – but you cannot renew it more than six months in advance.

-We’ll send you a driver licence renewal pack about six weeks before your licence is due to expire.
+We’ll send you a driver licence renewal pack about eight weeks before your licence is due to expire.
 Haven’t received your pack?
 You can download the driver licence application form (DL1), or get this form from any driver licensing agent.
 To apply to renew your licence you need to visit a driver licensing agent in person.

 Once your application is complete, you’ll receive a temporary licence which is valid for 21 days.
 Keep this on you whenever you’re driving until your new driver licence arrives in the mail – within two to three weeks.